FRAUD RESOURCE CENTER

 - Don’t give any personal data to someone who claims to be a debt collector.
 A legitimate collection agency would have received that information from the creditor.

 - Don’t discuss the debt with someone who contacts you out of the blue.
 Demand that they provide the legally required written notice first.

 - Don't respond to threats.
 By law, collectors are not allowed to harass you, threaten arrest or physical harm, or publicly reveal any debts you owe.

 - Don’t make a payment you’re not sure you owe to get a collector off your back.
 Insist on verifying the debt claim.

-- Report debt collection scams and abuse to the Consumer Financial Protection Bureau (online or at 855-411-2372), the Federal Trade Commission (online or at 877-382-4357) and your state’s attorney general.
+- Report debt collection scams and abuse to the CFPB (online or by calling 855-411-2372), the FTC (online or by calling 877-382-4357) and your state’s attorney general.

 - To get your free credit reports, go to AnnualCreditReport.com, the only federally authorized source.
-You can also order by phone at 877-322-8228.
+You can also order a report by phone at 877-322-8228.
 The FTC has an online fact sheet about getting credit reports.

 More From the Fraud Resource Center